 From these estimates, we can see that (perhaps unsurprisingly) the parallel importers on average wield a smaller bargaining weight than the manufacturer.
 Pharmacy retailers, which are concentrated in Norway, constitute an important gatekeeper for parallel trade companies that want to export to Norway.
-Among the three pharmaceutical retailing chains, chain 2 is the international company Boots that retails drugs in a few other European countries such as the UK, Ireland, the Netherlands, but is absent in France and other southern Europe countries that are typically source countries for parallel trade.
+Among the three pharmaceutical retailing chains, chain 2 is the international company Boots that retails drugs in a few other European countries such as the UK, Ireland, the Netherlands, but is absent in France and other Southern European countries that are typically source countries for parallel trade.
 It is thus unlikely that international retail pharmacists like Boots can influence parallel trade bargaining because of their presence in source countries.
 However, the fact that Boots also resells Pfizer products in the UK in addition to Norway can have some effect in their bargaining power with respect to the manufacturer.
 Taking this as given may explain why chain 2 (Boots) has the higher bargaining parameter with respect to the manufacturer while it does not have the highest market share in Norway.

-We also use the Nash-bargaining equation (7.4) shown in appendix 7.2 for one of the main source countries (France) to identify the marginal cost of production c_t .
-Indeed, since aggregate demand (adding PI and DI) is constant in Norway, the cost of production is immaterial to the change in manufacturer profit in Norway and the marginal cost c_t is indeed absent from the Norwegian Nash-in-Nash equilibrium conditions.
-Details on demand estimates in France, which is an important source country for Lipitor in Norway, are provided in the online appendix 8.10.
+We also use the Nash-bargaining equation (A.4) shown in Appendix A.2 for one of the main source countries (France) to identify the marginal cost of production c_t , instead of price constraints as in Dubois and Lasio (2018).
+Indeed, since aggregate demand (adding PI and DI) is constant in Norway, the cost of production is immaterial to the change in manufacturer profit in Norway and the marginal cost c_t is indeed absent from the Norwe-gian Nash-in-Nash equilibrium conditions.
+Details on demand estimates in France, which is an important source country for Lipitor in Norway, are provided in the online Appendix B.10.